galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 In this tutorial, we demonstrated a complete multiplex tissue imaging analysis workflow performed entirely in a web browser using Galaxy-MTI.
 Using an example tissue microarray imaged with cylic immunofluoresence provided by MCMICRO, we...

   - Corrected illumination between imaging tiles
-  - stitched and registered input images to produce a single, pyramidal OME-TIFF image that is viewable in multiple built-in interactive viewing tools (Avivator, Vitessce)
+  - Stitched and registered input images to produce a single, pyramidal OME-TIFF image that is viewable in multiple built-in interactive viewing tools (Avivator, Vitessce)
   - Split the TMA into separate images for each core
   - Processed each core in parallel, beginning with nuclear segmentation
   - Quantified the mean marker intensities, morphological features, and spatial coordinates of each cell in each core